 It immortalizes online the achievements and contributions of those who have distinguished themselves in this sport.
 The International Marathon Swimming Hall of Fame (IMSHOF) is an educational organization and registered non-profit whose mission is to promote the exploits and history of marathon swimming.

-The International Marathon Swimming Hall of Fame website is an online virtual shrine dedicated to the history, memory, and recognition of the accomplished swimmers (Honour Swimmers) and Honour Contributors (Coaches, Administrators, Pilots and Organizations involved in marathon swimming around the world, whose lives and accomplishments serve to inspire, educate, and be role models for all those who participate in the sport.
+The International Marathon Swimming Hall of Fame website is an online virtual shrine dedicated to the history, memory, and recognition of the accomplished swimmers (Honor Swimmers) and Honor Contributors (Coaches, Administrators, Pilots and Organizations involved in marathon swimming around the world, whose lives and accomplishments serve to inspire, educate, and be role models for all those who participate in the sport.

 The Mission of the IMSHOF is to promote the benefits and importance of traditional and competitive marathon swimming as a key to fitness, good health, quality of life, and water safety.